6thfdwp/learning-thoughts/notes/crackintv/langs.md

 ### Function Scope

 The most common unit of scope, each function defines (encloses) its scope.
-The scope consists of all variables declared as `var`, also all arguments passed in.
+The scope consists of all variables declared inside with `var, let, const`, also all arguments passed in.

 Function expression (can be anonymous) also forms a scope.
 Common use is to be passed as callback, or IIFE to be discussed [x1]